-Endometriosis is a chronic, debilitating disease that affects the health of 1 in 9 women of reproductive age in Australia.
+Endometriosis is a chronic, debilitating disease that affects the health of 1 in 7 women and people with a uterus of reproductive age in Australia.

 Endometriosis can cause serious pain and, in some cases, infertility.
-But diagnosing the disease can be a major challenge, because the severe pelvic pain can overlap with other conditions, and symptoms can go undiagnosed for many years.
+But diagnosing the disease can be a major challenge, because the severe pelvic pain can overlap with other conditions, and the only way to confirm the diagnosis is through surgery.

 The direct and indirect costs for the disease in Australia are estimated at between $7 and $9 billion every year, yet doctors currently lack the necessary tools to provide patients with a timely and accurate diagnosis.